 CAA SCO and service providers may refuse to provide certain battery service if it is deemed unsafe (in CAA SCO or service provider’s sole discretion), when installation cannot be performed at the roadside, or if the battery is under warranty.

 If your keys are locked in the vehicle, CAA SCO will send a service provider to attempt to gain entry.
 If your ignition key is lost or broken, CAA SCO will reimburse up to $50 CAD for a locksmith service for Basic Members and up to $100 CAD for all other membership levels.
+Claim must be received within 30 days of incident.
+Reimbursement will count as one (1) service call.
 In cases where the locked vehicle cannot be made operable, towing services will be provided subject to the Member’s towing coverage.
 Locksmith service refund is comprised of ignition work and/or the making of one ignition key, but extra charges may apply to the Member.
 Please note: the registered owner must be present while the vehicle is being serviced by a locksmith.
 This will count as one (1) service call.
 An unsuccessful locksmith service that results in a towing service call will count as one (1) service call.